sanketgoyal/CrazyFlie_Drone/README.md

 ### Testing
 Switch on the power and all the propellers will spin in a sequence, completing the power on self-test.
 The link has a good description to understand the LED lights.

+## Crazyflie Radio setting

+The crazyflie radio PA needs to be connected with our laptop to be used with the CfClient GUI and ROS.
+The issue faced here was after connecting while we tried to scan for crazyflie, we got an error of LIBSUB.
+The below link helped us to configure our crazyflie radio to our computer(Ubuntu) and eliminate the error.